Certified Health Education Specialist Training and Certification Info

 Employment Outlook and Salary Information

 As health care costs continue to increase, the role of health educators will grow in an effort to keep people out of hospitals and doctors' offices, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS predicted jobs for this profession will grow about 37% from 2010 to 2020, much faster than the average for all occupations (www.bls.gov).
-The average salary for health educators was $53,100 in May 2012, as reported by the BLS.
+The BLS predicted jobs for this profession will grow about 19% from 2012 to 2022, faster than the average for all occupations (www.bls.gov).
+The median salary for health educators was $50,430 in May 2014, as reported by the BLS.